Third Port – Venice

 Italy

-The two curators approach the notion of water dams as an inverted archipelago.
-This idea inspires the two artists, who accordingly focus on the overflow of dams and the decompression of their water volumes.
+The work was presented at the premises of the Greek Pavilion at the Venice Architecture Biennale, in collaboration with architects Kostis Paniyiris and Andreas Nikolovgenis, curators of the “Bodies of Water” exhibition.
+The two curators approached the notion of water dams as an inverted archipelago.
+This idea inspired the two artists, who accordingly focused on the overflow of dams and the decompression of their water volumes.
 The recent floods in the Mediterranean basin, where water masses are altering the geography of vast areas and forcing their inhabitants to redefine their lives, have become the springboard for this synergy.
-Venice, a port where people remain in everyday dialogue with the transformative condition of water fluctuations, offers a platform for contemplating the mutual dependence between the works of human beings and the natural environment.
+Venice, a port where people remain in everyday dialogue with the transformative condition of water fluctuations, offered a platform for contemplating the mutual dependence between the works of human beings and the natural environment.

 THE INSTALLATION

-The motor behind the synergy of the two teams is the timely observation of the sweeping force of nature and the creative capacities of people’s persistence, on a collective and individual level, to survive, accept loss, and dream of a sustainable and flourishing future.
+The motor behind the synergy of the two teams was the timely observation of the sweeping force of nature and the creative capacities of people’s persistence, on a collective and individual level, to survive, accept loss, and dream of a sustainable and flourishing future.

-The “Bodies of Water” exhibition at the Venice Architecture Biennale is organically fulfilled through its deconstruction and transformation into a novel dynamic condition where the flowing of water volumes dominates the scene.
-The collaboration between two teams, materialising through the osmosis of their respective works, suggests a non-conventional reading of time through the prism of inversion.
-Water as nature and water deposits as human constructions mirror each other and course in time through a dynamic and, at the same time, fragile relationship.
+The “Bodies of Water” exhibition at the Venice Architecture Biennale was organically fulfilled through its deconstruction and transformation into a novel dynamic condition where the flowing of water volumes dominates the scene.
+The collaboration between the two teams, materialized through the osmosis of their respective works, suggested a non-conventional reading of time through the prism of inversion.

 DEVELOPING SYNERGIES

-In the third edition of TRANSIENS NOSTRUM, a collaboration network is organised with the Greek curatorial team of the 18th Vernice Architecture Biennale, Kostis Panigyris and Andreas Nikolovgenis.
+In the third edition of TRANSIENS NOSTRUM, a collaboration network is organised with the Greek curatorial team of the 18th Vernice Architecture Biennale, Kostis Panigyris and Andreas Nikolovgenis. https://bodiesofwater.gr

 In progress